Click or call today!

 First, this class should not be confused with a defensive driving class.
 If you received a ticket and want to attend a class to avoid points associated with the violation, you need a defensive driving class which we do not offer.
 If you have already been to Court (for something OTHER than DUI) and your court paperwork specifically states in the decision (signed by the Judge) that you are required to attend "traffic survival school" then this is the class for you (for DUI, you will receive a Traffic Survival School letter).
 Submit a full copy of the court paperwork at the time of registration (by email at firstname.lastname@example.org or text 602-478-3176).

-In-person class is $160 and virtual class is $175.
-Both fees include the administrative enrollment fee charged by MVD's contractor (ACNSC).
+Class fee is $175.
+This fee include the administrative enrollment fee charged by MVD's contractor (ACNSC).
 The virtual class requires a one-time waiver and supplies being mailed out or picked up.
 We do not have any hidden fees!
 We like to keep class size small so space is limited.
 We highly suggest paying for class as soon as possible.
 We will mark classes full once we reach capacity.
-For the $160 in-person fee, we offer the option to pay through PayPal (you may checkout as a guest using a debit or credit card, a PayPal account is not required) or call our office (during office hours) to pay over the phone.
-If you choose to pay on the day of class (in-person class only), please bring cash or money order.
-Instructors cannot process card payments.
-The $175 virtual class fee must be paid in advance and will need to be done by calling our office (during office hours).
+You may pay through PayPal (checkout as a guest using a debit or credit card is an option, a PayPal account is not required) or call our office (during office hours) to pay over the phone.
+If you choose to bring payment with you to an in-person class, you must bring cash or money order.
+The instructor cannot process card payments.
+The virtual class fee must be paid in advance.
 NOTE: Please allow three business days for a refund.

 Typically, class is 8:00 AM to 4:30 PM.
 Lunch is approximately noon to 12:30 PM.
 Class times may vary.
 Registration begins at 7:30 AM and students arriving after 8:00 AM may be turned away.